 - 3.1 Premiums were introduced by government from 1 April 2013 with a view to encouraging homeowners to occupy homes and not leave them vacant in the long term. - 3.2 The legislation which introduced premiums is S11B of the Local Government Finance Act 1992 (inserted by the Local Government Finance Act 2012).
 Premiums could only be charged on long-term empty dwellings.
 An empty dwelling is one which is 'unoccupied' and 'substantially unfurnished'.
-The definition of 'long-term' is where the dwelling has been empty for a continuous period of at least 1 year.
+The definition of 'long-term' is where the dwelling has been empty for a continuous period of at least 1 year. - 3.3 Initially the maximum level of premium was set by government at 50% of the amount of Council Tax chargeable.
+Each Council could determine the level of premium up to the maximum and this is charged in addition to the amount determined by the Council as payable for an empty dwelling

-- 3.3 Initially the maximum level of premium was set by government at 50% of the amount of Council Tax chargeable.
-Each Council could determine the level of premium up to the maximum and this is charged in addition to the amount determined by the Council as payable for an empty dwelling - 3.4 Certain classes of dwellings cannot be charged a premium namely: - a dwelling which would be the sole or main residence of a person but which is empty while that person resides in accommodation provided by the Ministry of Defence by reason of their employment i.e., service personnel posted away from home; or - dwellings which form annexes in a property which are being used as part of the main residence or dwelling in that property. - 3.5 In 2018 the Rating of Property in Common Occupation and Council Tax (Empty Dwellings) Act allowed authorities to increase the level of premiums on empty dwellings with effect from 1 April 2019 as follows; - Dwellings left unoccupied and substantially unfurnished for 2 years or more, - from 1 April 2019 a premium can be levied up to 100%; - Dwellings left unoccupied and substantially unfurnished for 5 years or more, - from 1 April 2020 a premium can be levied up to 200%; and - Dwellings left unoccupied and substantially unfurnished for 10 years or more, - from 1 April 2021 a premium can be levied up to 300%. - 3.6 It should be noted that premiums are charged in addition to the 100% Council Tax payable on empty premises. - 3.7 Government, together with local authorities (including the Council) has unfortunately seen a rise in the number of empty homes together with a growth in second homes. - 3.8 Inconsistencies in the legislation have also been identified whereby a premium can be avoided by the taxpayer merely furnishing an empty premises, when it would become a 'second home' which currently has a maximum charge of 100% with no premium. - 3.9 In order to address these inconsistencies, and also to bring more dwellings into use, government has introduced sections within the Levelling Up and Regeneration Act 2023 (the Act).
+- 3.4 Certain classes of dwellings cannot be charged a premium namely: - a dwelling which would be the sole or main residence of a person but which is empty while that person resides in accommodation provided by the Ministry of Defence by reason of their employment i.e., service personnel posted away from home; or - dwellings which form annexes in a property which are being used as part of the main residence or dwelling in that property. - 3.5 In 2018 the Rating of Property in Common Occupation and Council Tax (Empty Dwellings) Act allowed authorities to increase the level of premiums on empty dwellings with effect from 1 April 2019 as follows; - Dwellings left unoccupied and substantially unfurnished for 2 years or more, from 1 April 2019 a premium can be levied up to 100%; - Dwellings left unoccupied and substantially unfurnished for 5 years or more, from 1 April 2020 a premium can be levied up to 200%; and - Dwellings left unoccupied and substantially unfurnished for 10 years or more, from 1 April 2021 a premium can be levied up to 300%. - 3.6 It should be noted that premiums are charged in addition to the 100% Council Tax payable on empty premises. - 3.7 Government, together with local authorities (including the Council) has unfortunately seen a rise in the number of empty homes together with a growth in second homes. - 3.8 Inconsistencies in the legislation have also been identified whereby a premium can be avoided by the taxpayer merely furnishing an empty premises, when it would become a 'second home' which currently has a maximum charge of 100% with no premium. - 3.9 In order to address these inconsistencies, and also to bring more dwellings into use, government has introduced sections within the Levelling Up and Regeneration Act 2023 (the Act). - 3.10 This policy details the Council's approach in the charging of premiums as allowed within the new legislation. - 3.11 The continued pressure on local authority finances (both the Council and the Major Preceptors) together with the need to encourage all owners of domestic premises to bring them back into use, makes it essential that the Council changes its approach to empty homes.
+The new legislation for second home premiums will encourage the use of dwellings as primary residences.